expo/expo/docs/pages/clients/installation.md

 If you created your project with `expo init`, or you already have `expo` and/or other Expo modules up and running, use the tabs marked **With Expo modules** (most projects will fall under this category).

-If you created your project with `expo init` before SDK 43, or you already have `react-native-unimodules` up and running, use the tabs marked **With unimodules**.
+If you created your project with `expo init` before SDK 43 and have `react-native-unimodules` up and running, use the tabs marked **With Expo modules/unimodules**.

 If you created your project with `npx react-native init` and do not have `react-native-unimodules` or any other Expo packages installed, use the tabs marked **Without unimodules**.